ISAAKiel/lecAAR/README.md

 ```
 max_increase <- 10
 ```

-### Create table containing the results, such as "Total area in square kilometres", "Expected rule-distance in  kilometers", "Hexagon area in square kilometres", "Number of expected sites", and "Percentage of known sites"
+### Create table containing the results

+such as "Total area in square kilometres", "Expected rule-distance in  kilometers", "Hexagon area in square kilometres", "Number of expected sites", and "Percentage of known sites"

 ```
 create_results(max_increase, rule_distance_value_m)